SirGoodenough/HA_Blueprints/Scripts/play_media_file_script.md

 * 1 or more functioning media_players
 * Media file(s) that are accessible to Home Assistant such that they can be played / displayed thru media_player.
 * The speakers you want to broadcast to must be working and integrated with the integration that makes them work.
 This BP does not set-up speakers for you, it only sends files to the speakers.
 See [Links](#%EF%B8%8F-extended-information) below to help guide you thru speaker set-up.

+## <a name="fields">🗂 Field variables to feed variables from calling automation</a>

+    otf_speaker_target: On-The-Fly Device(s) to send the file to Change the default media player on the fly
+        required: false

+    otf_file_2_play: On-The-Fly Media File to play
+        This will change the default sound file on-the-fly
+        required: false

+    otf_media_type: On-The-Fly Media_Content_type
+        This will change the default Media_Content_type on-the-fly
+        required: false

 ## 🗂 Input fields